Skip to main content

 Transport and Geoinformation Technology at KTH

-The master's programme combines two closely related aspects of the built environment: transport systems and geoinformation technologies.
-The programme enables you to either specialise in one of these main subjects or develop an individual interdisciplinary study plan tailored to your unique background and interests.
+This master's programme bridges two crucial dimensions of sustainable urban development: transport systems and geoinformation technologies.
+These fields are deeply interconnected, as geospatial data and modeling tools are essential not only for planning, optimizing, and managing transport networks, but also for shaping resilient, efficient, and sustainable cities.
+The programme enables you to either specialise in one of these main subjects or develop an interdisciplinary study plan tailored to your unique background and interests.
 The recommended courses form a foundation for both subject areas, and you can choose a subject area by selecting the most appropriate sequence of elective courses.
 Most courses combine interactive lectures with laboratory work.
 Many also include an in-depth semester project.
-The courses make use of modern data collection instruments and quantitative modelling and processing software.
+The courses use modern data collection instruments and quantitative modelling and processing software.

-In the final semester degree project, students apply their acquired knowledge and skills in solving scientific problems in the main subject areas of the programme.
-You conduct independent investigations characterised by critical analysis and synthesis; they learn to analyse, formulate and define scientific problems, find and evaluate possible solutions and present the results in a thesis.
-In addition, you will gain practical training in scientific communication and presentation, both orally in seminars and written form.
-You can carry out the degree project at KTH or in a company or organisation outside the university.
-The topic is developed by you alone or together with supervisors.
+In the final semester, students apply their acquired knowledge and skills in the degree project, solving scientific or industrial problems in the main subject areas of the programme.
+You conduct independent investigations characterised by critical analysis and synthesis; you learn to analyse, formulate and define scientific problems, find and evaluate possible solutions and present the results in a thesis.
+In addition, you will gain practical training in scientific communication and presentation, both orally in seminars and in written form.
+You can complete your degree project either at KTH or in collaboration with a company or organization outside the university.
+The project is developed independently, with guidance and support from supervisors.

 Transport systems

-Transport systems deal with the movement of people and goods across space and the socio-technical systems that support that movement.
-Skilled transport engineers and planners must combine elements of engineering, planning, economics, and systems analysis, to guide how transport systems should be designed, built, operated, and evaluated.
+Transport systems deal with the movement of people and goods across space, as well as the socio-technical systems that support that movement.
+Skilled transport engineers and planners must combine elements of engineering, planning, economics, and systems analysis to guide how transport systems should be designed, built, operated, and evaluated.
 As a specialist in transport, you will learn how to analyse complex transport networks in which the goal is for people to carry out their daily activities in ways that support economic activity while minimising environmental impacts.
+You will explore digital tools like traffic simulations, digital twins of transport networks, and strategies for smart mobility, mobility-as-a-service (MaaS) and emissions reduction

-In the study of transport, we emphasise a systems approach that helps us manage the complexity of transport networks and provide information that allows society to make the best decisions about investing resources in long-lasting transport infrastructure.
-Nearly all of our graduates find a career in a city, regional government, national administration, transport ministry, as a consultant at a private firm, or as a researcher.
+In the study of transport, we emphasise a systems approach that helps us manage the complexity of transport networks and provides information that allows society to make the best decisions about investing resources in long-lasting transport infrastructure.
+Nearly all of our graduates find careers in a city, regional government, national administration, transport ministry, as consultants at a private firm, or as researchers.

 Geoinformation technology

 Geoinformation technology is a perfect choice if you are interested in applied mathematics and computer science.
-You will learn, both theoretically and practically, how to acquire geographic data using different sensors or data sources and how to perform processing and analysis to be able to produce the required solution and its visualisation.
+You will learn, theoretically and practically, how to acquire geographic data using different sensors or data sources and perform processing and analysis to produce the required solution and its visualisation.
 Today's and tomorrow's labour markets are growing in this sector and need experts like you.
-You can work as a provider, analyst or user of spatial data and geoinformation technologies in private companies and governmental agencies.
+You can work as a provider, analyst, or user of spatial data and geoinformation technologies for private companies and governmental agencies.

-This is a two-year programme (120 ECTS credits) given in English.
+This is a two-year programme (120 ECTS credits) in English.
 Graduates are awarded the degree of Master of Science.
-The programme is given mainly at KTH Campus in Stockholm by the School of Architecture and Built Environment (at KTH).
+The programme is mainly offered at the KTH Campus in Stockholm by the School of Architecture and Built Environment (at KTH).

 Courses in the programme

 Securing sustainable development and preventing climate change is a top priority for humanity.
-It can only be achieved with well-organised, well-functioning and environmental-friendly transport systems.
+It can only be achieved with well-organised, well-functioning, environmentally friendly transport systems.
 Actual and up-to-date geographic databases are prerequisites for planning, designing and constructing all necessary infrastructure.
-There is great demand for experts within transport systems and geoinformation technologies in private and government sectors.
+There is great demand for experts within transport systems and geoinformation technologies in the private and government sectors.

 • Geoinformation analyst: gathering, analysing, and reporting on geospatial data at national mapping and cartographic agencies (such as Lantmäteriet in Sweden).